exoji2e/exoji2e.github.com/_posts/2019-03-04-EU-pushing-copyright.md

 >
 > To conclude: your video is NOT informative at all without clarifications.
 Why do you publish this video again, when the problems got pointed out the first time?

-Also the European Parliament wrote a medium post (now deleted, but [archived here](https://web.archive.org/web/20190216094123/https://medium.com/@EuropeanCommission/the-copyright-directive-how-the-mob-was-told-to-save-the-dragon-and-slay-the-knight-b35876008f16)), calling peaceful protesters a mob.
+Also the European Commission wrote a medium post (now deleted, but [archived here](https://web.archive.org/web/20190216094123/https://medium.com/@EuropeanCommission/the-copyright-directive-how-the-mob-was-told-to-save-the-dragon-and-slay-the-knight-b35876008f16)), calling peaceful protesters a mob.

 This gives us a view of a very angry and biased European Parliament, since they promote legislation before the parliament has voted about it.